TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 # Block Types & Properties

 A block's type affects how it looks and behaves in the editor.
-Each type also comes with its own set of properties, which further affect the block's appearance and behaviour.
+Each type also comes with its own set of properties, each having a string value, which further affect the block's appearance and behaviour.

 ## Built-In Block Types